-What are the best ways to keep kidneys healthy?
+The best ways to keep kidneys healthy

 It’s probably safe to presume that many of us know the two primary functions of the kidneys: removing waste products and any excess fluids from the body.
 But that’s not all our kidneys are responsible for, these two bean-shaped organs also work to maintain a healthy balance of water, salts, and minerals in our blood and create hormones to control blood pressure and make red blood cells.